 Featured Researcher : Cathryn Shaw-Reid – Bristol Myers Squibb

-Based in Devens, MA., Cathryn serves as the vice president, Global Drug Substance Biologics Operations at Bristol Myers Squibb, where she oversees the strategy and operations for the entire global network of drug substance biologics manufacturing locations including Devens, MA., Syracuse, NY., and Cruiserath, Ireland.
+Based in Devens, MA., Cathryn serves as the vice president, Head of Cell Therapy Global Manufacturing at Bristol Myers Squibb, where she oversees the strategy and operations for the entire global network of drug substance biologics manufacturing locations including Devens, MA. and Cruiserath, Ireland.
 Her team plays a pivotal role in delivering Bristol Myers Squibb’ approved medicines to people with cancer and other diseases and making available investigational treatments to clinical trial participants.